Lemongith/domainscraping/README.md

 1. Specify the Postcode and Page range you want to scrapy
 2. It will extract data from HTML Requests (search for Apartment or House&Townhouse has two different functions)
-3. Then will verify if record duplicate, new record will be inserted into a separate Table [e.g.p2020] in SQL file (test.db by default) via SQLite3.
+3. Then will verify if record duplicate, new record will be inserted into a separate Table [e.g.p2020] in db file (test.db by default) via SQLite3.
 4. After crawling all pages, it will sleep 24hrs [by default] then start again.

 ### Prerequisites